friedrith/natural-script/README.md

 A demo is available at url [ns.techmind.io](http://ns.techmind.io/).

-> Other category will be available soon like countries, occurences, etc.
+> Other category will be available soon like countries, names etc.

 ## Getting started